umbraco/UmbracoDocs/commerce-add-ons/payment-providers/stripe/how-to-guides/testing-stripe-webhooks-locally.md

 ### Step 4: Test the site

 With the Stripe CLI running, you can now test the site using your local dev domain.
-You will see any configured stripe events configured for the webhook displayed in the console window, and can debug them using Visual Studio.
+You will see any configured stripe events configured for the webhook displayed in the console window and can debug them using Visual Studio.

 ## Using ngrok
 ### Step 1: Install ngrok